 To remember your humanity is to live with an open heart and an open mind; staying connected to all that makes you human.
 Moving from the pain body and contraction of life into the higher heart; the resting place of compassion, grace, unity, joy, acceptance and fulfillment.
 To rise from the depths of pain birthing into love is humanity’s invitation to know self.
 This is not the self that was created through effort or by navigating within the world and its systems, but to know the god-self that lies in wait for a heart ready and willing to open.
 The divine space within the core of our being that communicates constantly with the inner and outer realms of existence since before the beginning of time.

-Many of you, during a retreat or during a session, have experienced thresholds of awareness while working with Bill and myself.
-You have witnessed powerful movements in other men and women who are on the steep path of opening their hearts.
+You may have experienced thresholds of awareness while on your personal journey home to your heart.
+You may have witnessed powerful movements in other men and women who are on the steep path of opening their hearts.
 Thresholds embrace and hold you from one movement to the next.
 They invite you to expand beyond the mind, and to fall into your own souls awakening.

 You may ask the question “Why go deeper?”
 In order to hear the answer, one must understand that the root of the question comes from the mind.
 It comes from a place that fully strives to control and manipulate the path of the soul’s evolution.
 It pushes against the space where there is total inner freedom and the possibility of infinite love.
 The natural movement towards this invitation is often terrifying to the mind.
 To be in full acceptance of self, is so vast, that even moving towards it or into such profound inner experiences seem unattainable and as something to fear.
 During our times of sitting with self and others, we have been shown the importance, and organic nature of thresholds, and the divine nature of the invitation in order to recognize what is moving, and what is possible within your being.